 Yeah, definitely.
 If you can plan 70% of your headcount, or perhaps Q1 and Q2 of the following year, that’s still a huge step for a lot of companies.
-It takes so much time to find the right person that companies often end up compromising on quality, and making false hires is one of the biggest mistakes a growing startup can make.
+It takes so much time to find the right person that companies often end up compromising on quality.
+Making false hires is one of the biggest mistakes a startup can make.

-Passive channels are important too, for example a great careers website and targeted regional marketing campaigns.
-It’s an end-to-end solution, so you’ll never be completely proactive.
+But passive channels are important too.
+For example, a great careers website and targeted regional marketing campaigns.
+It’s an end-to-end solution, so you’ll never be able to be 100% proactive.